sherrychien/PowerlawLSTM/README.md

 ## model.py
 Including LSTM and pLSTM model classes for learning copy task.

+## metric.py
+Metric (calculating the accuracy in this case) for evaluating the model performance on the copy task

 ## CopyTask_run.ipynb
 The main file for running the task using Jupyter notebook.
 Please install/import Pytorch and other required libraries along with the python files included in this zip file to run the copy task using LSTM/pLSTM.